 Connect to other sites within the UBM Medica Network

-A 69-year-old man presents with weight loss and malaise.
-Imaging shows an ill-defined mass in the pancreas.
+A 43-year-old man presents with a cough and chest pain.
+Imaging shows a mass in the lower lobe of his right lung, and a biopsy is performed.
 What is your diagnosis?

 By clicking Accept, you agree to become a member of the UBM Medica Community.